Luiss1776/osTicket-Prereqs/README.md

 <p>
 Configuring the IIS permissions.

-Go to sites inside IIS default.
-Default OsTicket On the left hand side, Expand sites, default, and then is ticket, on the right we will click browse *80, once clicked you will be redirected to the OsTicket web browser.
-Next step notice extensions are not enabled with the red  ❌ , X’s. so we’re going to enable these permissions inside of IIS and make them work.
-Go back to IIS, go to sites, default web site, OsTicket and click the php manager
+GGo to sites inside IIS default.
+Default osTicket On the left-hand side.
+Expand sites, default, and then the osTicket, on the right we will click browse *80.
+Once clicked you will be redirected to the osTicket web browser.
+Next step, notice extensions are not enabled with the red  ❌ , X’s. so we’re going to enable these permissions inside of IIS and make them work.
+Go back to IIS, go to sites, default website, OsTicket, and click the PHP manager

-Double click PHP manager, bottom link click enable or disable an extension highlighted in blue.
+Double click PHP manager, bottom link click to enable or disable an extension highlighted in blue.
 Now we are going to enable all of these PHP extensions.
 Scroll down until you see a php_imap.
 Click on it, and at the top right press enable.
 We will do the same for php_intl.dll and PHP_opache.dll.
-Once done go back to osticket web browser and refresh it.
+Once done go back to the osticket web browser and refresh it.
 It Should still have two red X marks for the bottom two everything else should have green check marks.

 Furthermore, We will now rename the ost-config.php file!
 We will go to file explorer at the bottom of the windows bar.
-Go into the wwwroot, click osTicket, scroll down to the include folder.
+Go into the wwwroot, click osTicket, and scroll down to the include folder.
 Open it and scroll down to the ost-sampleconfig.php folder.
 We will rename this folder and just simply erase the sample part

-Finally, We will now  adjust the permissions, so anybody can adjust the file the way they want too.
-We will right click the Ost-config file and go to properties, go to security, go to advance, and then will just disable inheritance so it stops inheriting permissions from its parent, and then will remove all permissions and we’re going to add permissions.
-Click select a principal,.
-In the box we will type “everyone” click check names and press OK.
-Once done we will the check mark box next to, “full control” and press ok, apply ok and ok.
-Ost-config now everyone has permissions to it.
+Finally, We will now adjust the permissions, so anybody can adjust the file the way they want to.
+We will right-click the Ost-config file and go to properties, go to security, go to advance, and then will just disable inheritance so it stops inheriting permissions from its parent, and then will remove all permissions and we’re going to add permissions.
+Click Select a principal.
+In the box, we will type “everyone” click check names, and press OK.
+Once done we will the check mark box next to, “full control” and press ok, apply ok, and ok.
+Ost-config now everyone has permission to it.

 </p>
 <br />